Celestial Forms and Stories.

 weaves from the world’s beginning to our day.”

 Since my youth, I have been fascinated by Ovid’s tales of transformation.
-At first, they were akin to fairy tales, told to me by my father as he likened the stories to the raw elements of our own landscape in the Sonoran desert.
+At first, they were akin to fairy tales, told to me by my family, likened to the raw elements of my own childhood landscape in the Sonoran desert.
 Later, as I read Ovid’s work for myself, I learned of the humanity Ovid portrays in his characters’ search for love, fortune and revenge, all intertwined with the wills of the Gods and the ineluctable elements.

 In his article, Calvino details how Ovid constructs his stories with masterful technique and inventiveness.
 Calvino’s examination inspired in me a sense that Ovid’s work could not only be an imaginative inspiration but also a technical one.
 What if I created musical textures that transformed as quickly as Ovid’s?
 Could my musical characters take on a physicality that could be molded, changed swiftly, or, across an entire piece?
 I began to work on a set of pieces related by these questions and themes of transformation of material and the connection between texture and character.
 Beneath it all, there was always a sense of myth and storytelling: an exploration of spirituality, nature, the human impulse, and fate.